makrai/notes/lauscher2005-zero-hero.md

     choosing the best sampling strategy for each task.
 Moreover, the gains in
     * substantial even when we add only 10 annotated sentences in the target
-    * additional experiments (omitted for brevity) show substantial gains for DEP and POS even when we add fewer than 5 annotated sentences.
+    * additional experiments (omitted for brevity) show substantial gains for DEP and POS even when we add fewer than 5 annotated sentences
 * different sampling strategies for the lower-level tasks is also shown in
   * DEP and POS: adding longer sentences results in better scores.
 For
   * NER, however, RAND appears to perform best, with a larger gap between RAND